ARMmbed/mbed-os-5-docs/docs/refs/api/security/tls.md

 ##### Mbed TLS examples

-This release includes the following examples:
+You can try the following examples:

 1. [TLS client](https://github.com/ARMmbed/mbed-os-example-tls/tree/master/tls-client): Downloads a file from an HTTPS server (developer.mbed.org) and looks for a specific string in that file.